wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 		![rdt3.0 picture3](Image/rdt3.0_pic3.png)

-# Week 4 Lecture 1
+# Week 4 Lecture 1 - Transport Layer
 - **Pipelined RDT Protocols**
 	- Although rdt3.0 is functionally correct, the performance is not satisfied because it is a stop-and-wait protocol
 	- The sender is allowed to send multiple packets without waiting for acknowledgement through pipelined rdt protocol